MHCI Frequently Asked Questions

 Is financial aid available?

 No, the HCII is not able to provide financial aid, but there are often fellowships and grants available to graduate students.
-It is up to the students to pursue these options on their own.
+It is up to the students to pursue these options.

 Where can I find information on graduate student scholarships and financial aid?